 Some photographers coat sheets of paper with special emulsions.
 Then, they place their negatives on the paper and expose everything to ultraviolet light.
 The results are usually unpredictable and come in a variety of colors.

-The unpredictable nature of this alternative photographic process is what makes it so attractive to many artists.
+The unpredictable nature of this alternative photo process makes it very attractive to many artists.

-Perhaps one of the most abstract alternative photographic processes in this list, chemigrams are considered experimental art.
+Perhaps one of the most abstract alternative processes on our list, chemigrams are considered experimental art.
 Like cyanotypes, this process requires neither a darkroom nor a camera.

 Photography students often experiment with chemigrams.
-Thes help them get a deeper understanding of abstract art and chemical reactions.
+This helps them get a deeper understanding of abstract art and chemical reactions.

-All you have to do is place different objects and materials on light sensitive photographic paper.
+All you have to do is place different objects and materials on light-sensitive photo paper.
 Expose it to light, and place it in a chemical developer.
 The results will always look abstract and different.

 This is a fun and easy project idea for those who enjoy combining chemistry with art.

 Liquid light is painted on a surface and exposed in a darkroom.
 The results are haunting yet sharp.
-They are a great way to express yourself using everyday objects.
+And it is a great way to express yourself using everyday objects.
 Photography Lisa Bessanova even has a YouTube tutorial about liquid emulsion prints on concrete!

 Most of these alternative photography processes were invented centuries ago.
-But we can still use alternative processes to express ourselves today.
+But we can still use alternative processes to unlock our creativity and express ourselves today.